What are SWIFT and BIC Codes? How Do They Work?

 SWIFT numbers and IBANs (“International Bank Account Numbers”) have different roles to play when a transfer is being made from one country to another – the SWIFT code is used to identify a specific bank whereas the IBAN is used to identify the individual account involved.

 In the case of IBANs, the number starts with a two-digit country code.
 It’s followed by two numbers and other alphanumeric characters.
-An IBAN isn’t a substitute for a bank's internal account numbering system, it’s a way of providing additional information that helps in identifying overseas payments.
+An IBAN isn’t a substitute for a bank's internal account numbering system.
+It’s a way of providing additional information that helps in identifying overseas payments.

 IBANs are also different to “sort codes”, which are domestic bank codes used to route money among financial institutions.
 Your IBAN is used only for international transactions.